CBHS Health logo

 Prostate cancer

-In 2023, prostate cancer was estimated to be the most diagnosed cancer for males in our country.
-Tragically, around 3,507 Australian men die of prostate cancer each year.
+Prostate cancer is estimated to be the most diagnosed cancer for males in our country.
+One in every five Australian men will be diagnosed with prostate cancer in their lifetime.

 You're more at risk of developing prostate cancer if you: